 The energy generated by VRET2-supported projects will match the Victorian Government’s electricity consumption for Victorian hospitals and schools, Melbourne’s entire train network and a range of other government infrastructure and services.

 VRET2 will also help meet Victoria’s legislated renewable energy targets of 40% by 2025 and 50% by 2030.

 VRET2 projects are expected to create at least 2,000 new jobs, attract $1 billion in capital expenditure, and put downward pressure on wholesale electricity prices, thereby reducing bills for every Victorian household and business.

 The tender pack, as well as supplementary material such as technical factsheets, are now available on the Buying For Victoria website.

 On 12 October, the VRET2 Auction tender period was extended by 4 weeks, in recognition of the impacts of the coronavirus (COVID-19) global pandemic on project development.
-The VRET2 auction will close at 2pm on Tuesday, 7 December 2021 (AEDT).
+The VRET2 auction closed on Tuesday, 7 December 2021.
 It is anticipated that the Victorian Government will announce the successful VRET2 projects in Q3 2022.

 VRET2 fact sheet

 Frequently Asked Questions (FAQs)

 Industry Briefing Session

 An Industry Briefing Session was held on 8 September 2021 to assist renewable energy developers understand the VRET2 auction process, including eligibility and evaluation criteria.
 The presentation was followed by a Q&A session.